 6. Consider starting with stateless applications: One early line of thinking about containers and Kubernetes has been that running stateless apps is a lot easier than running stateful apps (such as databases).
 That’s changing with the growth of Kubernetes Operators, but teams new to Kubernetes might still be better served by beginning with stateless applications.

 7. Remember, this is hard: “None of the abstractions that exist in Kubernetes today make the underlying systems any easier to understand.
 They only make them easier to use,” says Chris Short, Red Hat OpenShift principal technical marketing manager.
 Your teams should be ready to learn from mistakes, Short notes.

 For full detail on each of these seven best practices, read 7 best practices: Building applications for containers and Kubernetes.
 Want to migrate existing apps rather than build from scratch?
 Read Migrating applications to containers and Kubernetes: 5 best practices.

-Check out these eBooks, articles, and webinars for even more learning on Kubernetes, and share with your team:
+Check out these eBooks and articles, for even more learning on Kubernetes, and share with your team:

 eBook: O'Reilly: Kubernetes patterns for designing cloud-native apps